"“Blue states,” that is, the states that voted Democratic in the 2004

 have become more likely to marry and less likely to divorce than the rest of the

-that existed before no-fault divorce, the pill and legalized abortion
+that existed before no-fault divorce, the pill and legalized abortion.
+The rest of

 the country has seen skyrocketing rates of non-marital births, divorce, and